anirudhkannan9/thinks/README.md

 * Per the [Atlantic](https://outline.com/cJs5Fe).
 Dating apps don't provide dates, or access.
 They provide a feeling of possibility.
 * Cate Blanchett [uncanny valley charity ad - blinking](https://imgur.com/MGP9p41).
 It looks real because of the half-blink/rlly rapid blink
 * [Asymmetric countermeasures](https://www.quora.com/How-do-you-block-an-infrared-helicopter/answer/Franklin-Veaux?ch=10&oid=331203225&share=a3ad3d73&srid=TxcX&target_type=answer): "Expensive FLIR cameras defeated by cheap space blankets, expensive facial recognition software defeated by cheap makeup, expensive gait detection systems defeated by a rock in your shoe."
+* How are the platforms I use causing me to adopt their incentives?
+How are their incentives different from mine?